Overcoming the obstacles of virtual workers

 Dropbox is an ideal solution for remote work, allowing team members to do everything they need to do – all from one place.
 As soon as team members are ready to get into work mode, they simply log in.
 At the end of the day, it’s just as easy to close out and make it clear that the work day is over.
 Not just convenient, it also creates a useful, virtual environment.
 So, even if you use the same laptop for work and play, temptations like social media can be kept at bay during your working hours.

-With distributed teams all over the place, it’s natural that work processes can end up getting scattered, too.
+With distributed teams all over the place, it’s natural that work processes can end up being scattered, too.
 With no shared office, it’s easy for virtual teams to lack unifying workflows.
 Don’t let this happen – working as one is a vital part of teams of every size and type.
 Dropbox Paper lets teams edit and collaborate in real time, so you won’t have endless offline files being shared that can easily be lost.
-Handy templates for meeting minutes make it easy for remote workers to keep up with meetings that fall outside their time zones.
+A brainstorming template helps distributed teams develop ideas together, while handy templates for meeting minutes make it easy for remote workers to keep up with meetings that fall outside their time zones.
 And if your virtual workers are calling in at different points through the meeting, they can be up to speed in seconds.
 App integration into Dropbox also keeps things clear and streamlined, with a huge range of awesome work apps like Xero and Zapier.
 There’s no need to waste time clicking between programs or switching between devices when collaboration tools keep things simple.

 Tips on managing remote teams